abcdbug/dbug/Cytoscape/Biological_networks.md

 87) choose format, file path, and image parameters to suit
 88) click "OK"

+## Bonus exercise:
+_Using BiNGO, can you input the genes with significant differential expression, identify potential candidate pathways containing these genes (you can also use [KEGG mapper](http://www.kegg.jp/kegg/tool/map_pathway1.html) for this), then repeat the above exercise to color and sort the significant genes within the identified pathway?_

  ## Answers/Hints to challenges:
  hint for 67: "=$first_gene"